rexcfnghk/sample-ecommerce/README.md

 `docker compose up --build`

 The web application is preconfigured to run on port `8080` and the Microsoft SQL Server 2022 container is preconfigured to run on port `1433`.

+## Tests

+Unit tests can be run by `dotnet test SampleECommerce.Tests/SampleECommerce.Tests.csproj`

 ## Features